Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

-\headfi{A.3: Roles for Team Organization.} This role is primarily designed for flexibly deciding the constitution of the agent team, \ie{} what roles are included in the team.
+Team Organization.
+Finally, in scenarios involving dynamically derived agents, managers play a role in assembling the team.
+This role is primarily designed for flexibly deciding the constitution of the agent team, \ie{} what roles are included in the team.
 The main benefits of including such roles are to flexibly optimize costs and better meet project demands.
 For instance, SoA~\cite{SoA} sets the mother agent, which generates new mother or child agents and designates concrete tasks (\eg{} unimplemented functions) to them.
 AutoAgents~\cite{AutoAgents} includes a planner agent and an observer agent, which collaborate to assemble a team for particular tasks.
 The planner agent is responsible for assigning existing LLM agent roles or generating new ones, while the observer agent assesses and reviews the relevant roles.
 These roles are represented in a structured JSON format, encapsulating details such as name, description, available tools, suggestions, and prompts to guide agent behaviors.

-\headt{B. Requirement Analyzing Roles.} These roles are primarily responsible for analyzing software requirements, such as translating vague and preliminary user concepts into a coherent and structured format.
-Existing agents~\cite{multi-agent-collaboration, self-collaboration, ICAA, lcg, MetaGPT, AgileCoder} include such roles (\eg{} product manager~\cite{aisd} or task specifier~\cite{li2023camel}) to identify key requirement elements and intended objectives for a precise and organized requirement document, which may range from an elaborated task or function description~\cite{li2023camel} to a formal software requirement specification~\cite{MetaGPT}.
+\headt{Requirement Analyzing Roles.} These roles are primarily responsible for analyzing software requirements, such as translating vague and preliminary user concepts into a coherent and structured format.
+Existing agents~\cite{multi-agent-collaboration, self-collaboration, ICAA, lcg, MetaGPT, AgileCoder, rasheed} include such roles (\eg{} product manager~\cite{aisd} or task specifier~\cite{li2023camel}) to identify key requirement elements and intended objectives for a precise and organized requirement document, which may range from an elaborated task or function description~\cite{li2023camel} to a formal software requirement specification~\cite{MetaGPT}.